Is the Wavefunction Already an Object on Space?: Symmetry Group Explanation

-\begin{remark} Other types of manifolds on which the principal group acts can be obtained as the product between the original space and another space.
-This is the case of fiber bundles.
+\begin{remark} Other types of manifolds, on which the principal group acts, can be obtained as the product between the original space and another space.
+This is the case for fiber bundles.
 But are fiber bundles over space or spacetime present in Klein geometry?
-By applying Definition \ref{def:klein_geometries} to the Poincar\'e group $\R^{1,3}\rtimes O(1,3)$, we get the fiber bundle $\R^{1,3}\rtimes O(1,3)\mapsto\R^{1,3}$, whose base manifold is the Minkowski spacetime, and whose typical fiber is diffeomorphic with the Lorentz group.
-Since the Poincar\'e group acts on this bundle, it also transforms its sections and in fact all of its subsets, so they form representations.
-In general, since fiber bundles are themselves manifolds on which the isometry group of the base space acts, Type \ref{type:space_additional_properties_geometrization} objects qualify as objects on space as well, according to Klein's description of ``manifoldness''.
+Indeed they are; the map that associates to each element of the group $G$ its coset $G\mapsto G/H$ is a fiber bundle.
+The left cosets of the form $g\cdot H$, where $g\in G$, are the fibers, $S=G/H$ is the base space, and $G$, being the union of all of the left cosets, is the total space of the fiber bundle.
+More general geometries obtained from the objects of a Klein geometry are also fiber bundles.
+Recall the example of triangles in Euclidean geometry mentioned above.
+The space of triangles is the total space, the orbits consisting of congruent triangles form the fibers, and the ``free-floating'' triangles of given side lengths form the base space.
+In general, since fiber bundles are themselves manifolds on which the isometry group of the base space acts, Type \ref{type:space_additional_properties_geometrization} objects qualify as objects on space as well, according to Klein's description of ``manifoldness''. \end{remark}